Robert Florey

 Robert Florey (September 14, 1900 – May 16, 1979) was a French-American director, screenwriter, film journalist and actor.

-Florey directed more than 50 films, the best known likely being the Marx Brothers first feature The Cocoanuts (1929).
+Florey directed more than 50 films, the majority of them during the 1930s, with the best known likely being the Marx Brothers first feature The Cocoanuts (1929).
 His 1932 foray into Universal-style horror, Murders in the Rue Morgue, is regarded by horror fans as highly reflective of German expressionism.
-In 2006, as his 1937 film Daughter of Shanghai was selected for preservation in the United States National Film Registry by the Library of Congress, he was called "widely acclaimed as the best director working in major studio B-films".
+In 2006, when his film Daughter of Shanghai (1937) was selected by the Library of Congress for preservation in the United States National Film Registry, he was noted as being "widely acclaimed as the best director working in major studio B-films".

-Life and work

 Early life

-Born as Robert Gustave Fuchs in Paris, he grew up near the studio of George Melies.
+Born as Robert Gustave Fuchs in Paris, he grew up near the studio of Georges Méliès.
 In 1920, he worked at first as an assistant and extra in featurettes from Louis Feuillade.